 In a woven narrative of biography, history, memoir, and family portrait, the story unfolds with 184 images from more than 10 decades.

-The Ponemah Years… can be purchased via Amazon, link below, or locally in Norwich, Connecticut (after December 18) at the Backus Hospital and Slater Museum gift shops.
+The Ponemah Years… can be purchased via Amazon, Barnes & Noble, links below, or locally in Norwich, Connecticut at the Backus Hospital and Slater Museum gift shops.